leonardoschimock/reminder-guides/readme.md

 There is no application, no production code, and no final product here — just organized documentation for learning and quick consultation.

-If it helps someone else, even better 🚀
+If it helps someone else, even better...

 ## What you might find here:
 - Git commands and workflows